dpbevin/kubernetes-ingress-dotnet/README.md

 ## Why .NET?

-There are plenty of [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) out there but I'm yet to find one that uses .NET.
+There are plenty of [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) out there but this is (we believe) the first one that uses .NET.
 Even the Azure AKS Gateway is written in Go.

+Given the massive improvements to performance in .NET, in particular, the Kestrel web server, it seems like a perfectly valid option in the Ingress Controller space.

-So why did I write this in C#?
+So why C# and .NET?

 - Why not, .NET?
 - It's super fast!
 - It's extensible using a framework many developers know.
+Have you ever tried to customize Nginx using Perl, Lua or Javascript?

 ## Getting Started